 Entitled, 'Next-Generation Endpoint,' the panel, moderated by IBM, included a solid group of panelistsassembled by AGC, featuring:

 - Marcin Kleczynski, CEO, Malwarebytes

-The panel started out with a discussion about 50% useless information, efficacy or key functionality coming from antivirus products.
-This was interesting because it’s an easy way to characterize why companies like CounterTack are in business, essentially, due to a lack of innovation in endpoint security technology.
-It was referenced that the solution is to predict, protect, fully automate and then ultimately block threats, from the customer perspective.
+The panel started out with a discussion about 50% useless information, efficacy or key functionality coming from malware security products.
+This was interesting because it’s an easy way to characterize why companies like CounterTack are in business, essentially, due to a lack of innovation in endpoint malware security technology.
+It was referenced that the solution is to predict, protect, fully automate and then ultimately block malware threats, from the customer perspective.
 But not necessarily to just replace A/V, as some in the market are claiming they are doing.

 With respect to taking a different approach to endpoint security, Jim Brennan of IBM stated that breaches are going to happen.
 But from his perspective, "where we get into trouble, is when we lean too far one way than the other with respect to detection r prevention.
 In his eyes, there has to be a balance and if there isn’t, its a disservice to customers. $800M being spent in this broader market, and the problems still exist.
 Supplemental budget spending isn’t the answer."